By Dennis Hartley

 Medium Cool – What Haskell Wexler’s unique 1969 drama may lack in narrative cohesion is more than made up for by its importance as a sociopolitical document.
 Robert Forster stars as a TV news cameraman who is fired after he complains to station brass about their willingness to help the FBI build files on political agitators via access to raw news film footage and reporter’s notes.

-He drifts into a relationship with a Vietnam War widow (Verna Bloom) and her 12-year-old son.
+He drifts into a relationship with a Vietnam War widow (Verna Bloom) who has a 12-year-old son.
 They eventually find themselves embroiled in the mayhem surrounding the 1968 Democratic Convention (in the film’s most memorable scene, the actors were sent in to improvise amidst one of the infamous “police riots” as it was happening).
 Many of the issues Wexler touches on (especially regarding media integrity and journalistic responsibility) would be extrapolated further in films like Network and Broadcast News.

 The film was originally rated ‘X’; however, Paramount later appealed the ruling.
 In 1970 the MPAA overturned its initial ruling and granted the film an ‘R’ rating (with no cuts).